Introduction

 The International Meridian Circle Program has received support from an array of Chinese and foreign research institutions.
 The current Chinese participating institutions include institutes of the Chinese Academy of Sciences, e.g. the National Space Science Center, the National Astronomical Observatories of China, the Institute of Geology and Geophysics, the Institute of Atmospheric Physics, the Institute of Tibetan Plateau Research, as well as universities and other research institutions across China, e.g. the University of Science and Technology of China, Peking University, Wuhan University, Shandong University, Harbin Institute of Technology (Shenzhen), the National Institute of Natural Hazards, the National Satellite Meteorological Center, NO. 22 Research Institute of China Electronics Technology Group Corporation.

-The international participants include, the National Institute for Space Research (INPE) in Brazil, the Institute of Solar-Terrestrial Physics of Russian Academy of Sciences, Polar Geophysical Institute (PGI) in Russia, National Astronomical Research Institute of Thailand (NARIT), the French National Centre for Scientific Research (CNRS), Massachusetts Institute of Technology (MIT), University of Calgary in Canada, University of Leicester in UK, Umea Universitet in Sweden, Universidad Autónoma de Nuevo León in Mexico, Universitet Oslo in Norway, University of Bergen in Norway, University of Nagoya in Japan, Kyushu University in Japan, as well as the European Incoherent Scatter Radar Scientific Association (EISCAT), the Scientific Committee on Solar-Terrestrial Physics (SCOSTEP), and the Super Dual Auroral Radar Network (SuperDARN), etc.
+The international participants include, the National Institute for Space Research (INPE) in Brazil, the Institute of Solar-Terrestrial Physics of Russian Academy of Sciences, Polar Geophysical Institute (PGI) in Russia, National Astronomical Research Institute of Thailand (NARIT), the French National Centre for Scientific Research (CNRS), University of Calgary in Canada, University of Leicester in UK, Umea Universitet in Sweden, Universidad Autónoma de Nuevo León in Mexico, Universitet Oslo in Norway, University of Bergen in Norway, University of Nagoya in Japan, Kyushu University in Japan, as well as the European Incoherent Scatter Radar Scientific Association (EISCAT), the Scientific Committee on Solar-Terrestrial Physics (SCOSTEP), and the Super Dual Auroral Radar Network (SuperDARN), etc.

 IMCP at a glance